jremington/newTC1/README.md

 # newTC1

-This repository presents improved data acquistion code as a replacement for nerdaqII code for DIY TC-1-like vertical seismometers.
+This repository presents improved data acquistion code as a replacement for nerdaqII code for DIY TC-1-like vertical axis seismometers.

 <img align="right" height="400" src="https://github.com/user-attachments/assets/85fe7691-ba6a-405a-adf2-42fa054a5c9a">